InteropIO/finsemble-seed/src/samples/README.md

 #  Finsemble Samples

 Finsemble is a set of tools that lets you build multi-window desktop applications that focus on coordination and collaboration.
-This folder contains a set of sample components to help you get started using Finsemble.
-These samples are specially built to provide common UI functionality to end users.
-You can use these samples wholesale or use them as building blocks.
+Components are the building blocks of a Finsemble application.
+A distinction can be made between presentation components, which are components created to provide common UI functionality (like dialogs and toolbars), and business components, which are components that manage real-life business objects (like chat and charts).
+This folder contains a set of **sample presentation components** to help you get started using Finsemble.
+You can use these samples wholesale or use them as templates for your own components.

-These samples were built using React UI controls.
-A “control” is a small element that you would see on the screen.
-For instance, a menu or a button would be considered a control.
-Developers can use controls to build a component.
+These sample performance components were built using React UI controls.
+Each control is a small element that you would see on the screen, such as a menu or a button.
+Developers can use controls to build their own components.
 The primary use for the controls is for developers to assemble and customize the UI experience for their users.
 Using the controls, a developer can make anything&mdash;quickly.
 The controls are available in a separate public repo: https://github.com/ChartIQ/finsemble-react-controls.

 Note that you can easily modify the look and feel of your sample components.
 In **Version >= 1.4**, simply edit the files inside of *src/assets/sass/*.
 These files contain all of the styling for these system components.
 In some cases, the individual components have specific styling, and those files are found inside each component's folder.